 Adding some user strain is inevitable in a checkout process.
-They key is minimizing the load that the user has to bear by removing as many barriers as you can.
+The key is minimizing the load that the user has to bear by removing as many barriers as you can.

-Some sites wait for something to go wrong, like a user completing a full step within the checkout process, before notifying them that something is missing or invalid.
+Some websites wait for something to go wrong, like a user completing a full step within the checkout process, before notifying them that something is missing or invalid.

 You can do better than this by telling the user when they leave an input field that something is wrong.
 That way, you can help them as they take steps to complete the checkout.
 For instance, the e-mail address field can notify the user if the e-mail is not in the right format.
 And the zip code field can say something like “Oops!
 Could we have your zip code please?” if the user misses the zip code field.

-CottonOn.com, for example, lets the user know if an input field needs to be fixed as soon as they try to move on to the next field:
+CottonOn.com, for example, lets the user know they need to fix an input field as soon as they try to move on to the next field: